Case

 Attempt to engineer financial advantage backfires

 Apart from anything else, the case serves as an interesting study in human motivation and how the best-laid plans can backfire.
-The trial judge noted that the husband had raised the matter of a binding financial agreement several times before the couple got married because he was hoping to share in an anticipated windfall from his wife’s personal injury claim.
+The trial judge noted that the husband had raised the matter of a binding financial agreement several times before the couple got married, because he was hoping to share in an anticipated windfall from his wife’s personal injury claim.

 By forming an agreement that they would split the proceeds of the sale of the house 50/50 in the event of a separation, the husband was trying to engineer a financial advantage for himself.
 However, as events transpired, he could well have been caught out by the very arrangement he had hoped would shore up his position.
-Luckily for him in this case, there were some technical flaws in the binding financial agreement that meant it could not be enforced by his ex.

 The case also serves as a reminder that binding financial agreements are highly technical documents and are not always the right choice for couples looking to achieve some certainty about their affairs if they break up.
-It is very important to seek expert legal advice if you intend to enter into enter into a binding financial agreement.

 NOTICE: This article is accurate as at the time of publication and does not constitute legal advice.
 Please see our legal notices page for more information.
 Information related to coronavirus can be outdated very quickly.